vekatze/neut/book/src/noetic-optimization.md

 A noema of type `&A` has the same internal representation as a value of type `A`.
 The difference lies in how the terms of this type are copied/discarded; *a noema isn't copied/discarded*.

-More specifically, a noema is handled using `exp-immediate` that we've seen in the last section:
+More specifically, a noema is handled using the `exp-immediate` that we saw in the last section:

 ```neut
 define exp-immediate(action-selector, v) {